 The mighty Clackamas River runs deep this time of year fueled by spring rains and early snow melt, tantalizing thrill-seekers with its whitewater rapids.
-A gathering of enthusiasts who live to conquer the rapids is held annually called The Upper Clackamas Whitewater Festival which is taking place May 18 and 19 this year.
-The festival is one of the oldest and largest whitewater events in all of the pacific northwest and is just a scenic, short drive upriver from the city of Estacada.
+A gathering of enthusiasts who live to conquer the rapids is held annually called The Upper Clackamas Whitewater Festival.
+The festival is one of the oldest and largest whitewater events in all of the Pacific Northwest and is just a scenic, short drive upriver from the city of Estacada.

 The event started as a challenge between a group of friends to see who could win a race through the Carter Falls section of the river.
-Today the festival has grown into a large celebration of the sport, while focusing on bonding, fun and safety and this year marks its 36th installment.
+Today the festival has grown into a large celebration of the sport, while focusing on bonding, fun and safety.
 The scope of the event has also grown over the years.
-In addition to events like the drift boat slalom and cartaraft slalom, kayakers have their own category as part of the larger festival as does a SUP (Stand Up Paddleboard) race.
+In addition to events like the drift boat slalom and cartaraft slalom, kayakers have their own category as part of the larger festival as does a stand-up paddleboard SUP (SUP) race.

 Not in the area that weekend?
-Utilize the expertise of Clackamas River Outfitters, or one of the other expert guide services in Mt.
-Hood Territory to help you tackle the rapids this season down one of our scenic rivers.
-If flat water is more to your liking, eNRG Kayaking provides kayaking trips to historic Willamette Falls in Oregon City
+Utilize the expertise of Clackamas River Outfitters, Blue Sky Rafting, or one of the other expert guide services in Mt.
+Hood Territory to help you tackle the rapids down one of our scenic rivers.
+If flat water is more to your liking, eNRG Kayaking provides kayaking trips to historic Willamette Falls in Oregon City.